 Top Ten Tips For The Perfect Engagement Shoot

 There are hundreds of varying top tips for engagement photos online which can all be a bit overwhelming.
-We have taking thousands of engagement photographs over a twenty-year period.
+As Dorset wedding photographers, we have taken thousands of engagement photographs over a twenty-year period.
 Combining our acquired knowledge with our happy couples’ recommendations we have our ten most important tips for you.

 Tip 1 – What To Wear